Foreshadowing In Walk Two Moons

-Throughout the novel Walk Two Moons, Sharon Creech uses foreshadowing to give the reader hints about big events coming up in the book.
+Throughout the novel Walk Two Moons, Sharon Creech uses foreshadowing to hint the ending without telling the reader exactly what happens.

 Event 1: The Lunatic Turning Out to Be Mrs. Winterbottoms Son

 One of the events that in foreshadowed is the lunatic turning out to be Mrs. Winterbottom's son.
 The First time Sharon Creech foreshadows this event is when the lunatic first visits the Winterbottom's house.
 The lunatic, oddly only asks for Mrs. Winterbottom at the door.
 "I want to see Mrs. Winterbottom.
 Is she here or what?"
 (Creech 43).
 Later in the book, Mrs.Partridge told Phoebe that she saw her brother.
 "Oh, Phoebe, I think I saw your brother."
 (Creech 193).
 This is foreshadowing because Sharon Creech carefully gives clues to the reader about what will happen.
 Another thing about foreshadowing is that as much as it can hit the ending it can also misled the reader into thinking different things.
 Although the lunatic turning out to be Mrs. Winterbottom's son seemed like a surprise, there were for the reader to pick up on.
 Using foreshadowing Creech hints the ending of the event without telling exactly what happens.

 Event 2: Sal's Mom's Death in a Bus Accident